Hair Pulling goes way back. Perhaps it was always part of the human experience.

 In the last decades, authors, psychologists, medical doctors and researchers have done studies on hair pulling disorder in numerous fields such as biology, genetics, pharmacology, neuropsychology and psychology.
 Ultimately, I would like to find or create a detailed historic overview of the research progress.

 In 1991 Christina Pearson started The TLC Foundation in Santa Cruz, California.
-This year the organization will be 30 years old and has grown into the biggest worldwide network for people with BFRBs, their family and friends, for scientists, researchers, doctors, and therapists.
-You can see how the organization is actively bringing awareness, understanding and science together and connects people through their conferences and now digital offers all over the world at www.bfrb.org
+As of today the organization has grown into the biggest worldwide network for people with BFRBs, their family and friends, for scientists, researchers, doctors, and therapists.
+The organization is actively bringing awareness, understanding and science together and connects people through their conferences and now digital offers all over the world at www.bfrb.org

 What to call IT